GraphicsPrinciples/webinar/README.md

   - **Step 3 (make the message obvious):** Choose a graph or two from the previous step, and refine to make the message obvious

+**Note:** For steps 2 and 3, you may choose to use pen and paper, or a drawing, graphing, or coding software.
+It's up to you!

 # How to submit your responses?

 Please submit your examples ahead of Part 2 of the webinar for